-The barcode identifies the cut-path file of jobs created for various cutting devices, for example ZCC, i-cut, or EuroSystem OptiSCOUT driven devices.
-You can use a manually operated barcode reader, or a camera built into the cutting device.
+The barcode identifies the cut-path file of jobs created for various cutters, for example ZCC, i-cut, or EuroSystem OptiSCOUT driven cutters.
+You can use a manually operated barcode reader or a camera built into the cutter.

-Before you begin: Make sure you have configured a cut contour preset and opened the Barcode dialog box.
+Before you begin: Make sure you have configured a cut contour preset and opened the Barcode window.